Pampa Energia SA (PAM) CEO Gustavo Mariani on Q4 2019 Results - Earnings Call Transcript

 Carolina Carneiro

-Just wanted to know if there are any updates in regards to the discussion for the of transmission unit tariff update after the tariff set last December?
+Just wanted to know if there are any updates in regards to the discussion for the VAD of transmission unit tariff update after the tariff fees was set last December?
 Do you have any time line or possible calendar for the discussions of the future tariff increase?

 Gustavo Mariani

 No, there's no calendar at all about this.
-It's -- and when we speak with government officials at the technical level, they are all aware that they need to They need to get rid of the freeze of tariff as soon as possible.
-Because the country also is fiscal restraint.
-So with this high inflation environment, the freeze of tariff is very painful for the -- and it will soon impact the But it's the politicians who take the decision.
+It's -- and when we speak with government official at the technical level, they are all aware that they need to face -- they need to get rid of the freeze of tariff as soon as possible.
+Because the country also face a fiscal restraint.
+So with this high inflation environment, the freeze of tariff is very painful for the -- and it will soon impact the fiscal account.
+But it's the politicians who take the decision.
 And so far, they have announced that we have a freeze of tariff for at least not -- sorry, for up to 180 days.
-But yes, since December, but we although we -- when the law was published with this up to 180 days of freezing of tariff, we felt very optimistic that, that they were aware of the problem and they will try to stop the freeze sooner than 180 days.
+But yes, since December, but we although we -- when the law was published with this up to 180 days of freezing of tariff, we felt very optimistic that, that they were aware of the problem and they would try to stop the freeze sooner than 180 days.
 Today, we are not that optimistic, and we think that we don't expect any news on the tariff front until June of this year.

 Operator